I Love College: Remixes and other versions

 A remix was produced for the Loud.com Producers Challenge in partnership with SRC, Asher's record label.
 The remix was produced by J Cardim and features beatboxer Chesney Snow, who beatboxed the entire beat.
 The track was released via Loud.com and YouTube.

 Asher Roth and Jim Jones performed their remix together at mtvU Spring Break 2009.

+In May 2009, a parody entitled "I Love Commons" was uploaded to YouTube by "The Davidson Show", a comedy webcast/channel produced by students at Davidson College and featured future NBA star Stephen Curry, a student at the school at the time.

 In 2010, American rapper Sammy Adams released a version of the song titled "I Hate College".
 The version has over 10 million views on total YouTube publications.

 Chart performance

-"I Love College" first appeared on the Billboard charts at number 85 on the Pop 100 in late February, then presently at number 55 on the Hot 100.
+"I Love College" first appeared on the Billboard charts at number 85 on the Pop 100 in late February.
 The song eventually peaked at number 19 on the Pop 100 and number 12 on the Hot 100.
-The song sold over one-million downloads in the United States in the first twelve weeks after release.
+The song sold over one million downloads in the United States in the first twelve weeks after release.
 It peaked at number 26 in the United Kingdom and at number 53 in Canada.